mhayes20/HolistIC/README.md

 ## Quick Start

+The sample BED file is provided in this repository.
 The sample CSV file can be downloaded here: https://s3.amazonaws.com/meh52-B1/Simulated.hic.gothic.results.csv.gz

 ```